Ariefbustillo/Volleyball/README.md

 # Volleyball
-A state of the art Volleyball app, that allows user to create teams, players, and see the rotations for their respective teams to enchance their prepartion for each game.
-Additionally players can create accounts.
-Lastly the user experience is enhanced by the use of a state of the art spinning ball!!!
+A Volleyball management app that allows user to create teams and players and see the rotations for their respective teams.
+Users can create accounts so that team information is individual and private.

 ## Running the app